mstieranka/tm-records-checker/README.md

 }
 ```

+`tmxUserId` is your user ID on TMX.
+This is shown as "ID" on your TMX profile page.
-Keep in mind `tmxUsername` is your username on TMX, not in-game. `tmAuth` is the email and password to your Ubisoft account (needed for authentication to the Trackmania API).
+`tmAuth` is the email and password to your Ubisoft account (needed for authentication to the Trackmania API).

 If you want display names to be shown (e.g. `playerTM` instead of `bf64ca65-f1da-4662-b827-e84fb59b821f`), you'll need to provide your own OAuth2 client ID and client secret to access the Trackmania OAuth API (because Nadeo removed the endpoint from their public API - wtf?).
 You can learn more about how to get that [here](https://webservices.openplanet.dev/oauth/auth#machine-to-machine-flow) and in the section below.